Asaranth/AdventOfCode/2023/README.md

 ### Day 08 – Haunted Wasteland
 #### Part 1
-- Requirement: Traverse a graph defined by labeled nodes and a sequence of L/R instructions; start from a given node and follow instructions to a target; return number of steps taken.
+- Requirement: Traverse a graph defined by labelled nodes and a sequence of L/R instructions; start from a given node and follow instructions to a target; return number of steps taken.
 - Technique: Graph Traversal with Instructions

 #### Part 2